Cyace84/DeNS/docs/src/pages/architecture.md

 ### 2. Domain and Subdomain Interfaces

-Domains within DeNS are managed through various interfaces and smart contracts, such as `Domain` and `Subdomain`.
+Domains within Ever Name are managed through various interfaces and smart contracts, such as `Domain` and `Subdomain`.

 #### 2.1.
 Domain Smart Contract